Elliott signs new five-year contract at Liverpool as 18-year-old eyes more opportunities

 Harvey Elliott has signed a new five-year contract at Liverpool, with the teenager eager to see more competitive outings for the Reds.

-The highly-rated midfielder was snapped up from Fulham in 2019 and has taken in nine appearances under Jurgen Klopp.
+The highly-rated attacking midfielder was snapped up from Fulham in 2019 and has so far made nine first-team appearances under Jurgen Klopp.

 Editors' Picks